nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/project.md

 Once prioritized, identify among the highest prioritized themes those that are important to include in the minimum viable application.
 Then, for those themes, identify whether each user story involves creating new capabilities in the browser-based client application, in the server application that supports it, or in both.
 If there are portions of the same user story that involve creating new capabilities in both applications, you will need to make a note on the story of what portion of the functionality belongs in the server and what portion belongs in the client.

-These MVA-relevant themes and their user stories should then be captured in a project board in your project Github repository.
+These MVA-relevant themes and their user stories should then be captured in a project board in your project GitHub repository.
 You can find the project board feature under the **Projects** tab of your project repo.
-For more information on project boards, [see the Github documentation here](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards).
+For more information on project boards, [see the GitHub documentation here](https://docs.GitHub.com/en/GitHub/managing-your-work-on-GitHub/about-project-boards).

 Your project board will serve as a guide for you during development of the next three assignments, so it's very important that you create the relevant cards there.